timothyb89/lifx-java/README.md

 A Java library for interacting with LIFX WiFi LED bulbs, targetting both desktop Java 7 and recent Android releases (4.4+, requires full JDK 7 support).
 Heavily inspired by and partially based on [lifxjs](https://github.com/magicmonkey/lifxjs).

 This library is not yet finished!
-Currently it only supports UDP gateway discovery, but support for most other features should be added soon.
+Currently it only supports gateway and bulb discovery, but support for most other features should be added soon.

 Requirements
 ------------